JeanOsorio/SeQura/README.md

 #### track

 This method allow the user or the developer to send some metrics to backend endpoint.
-To use this method just write the followin on your command tab of your browser or from a method in your code:
+To use this method just write the followin on your command tab of your browser or from a method in :

 ```javascript
 SeQura.track({"context":"checkoutWidget", "type":"simulatorInstalmentChanged", "selectedInstalment": 12})